mahaabdallah961987-art/mahaabdallah961987-art/README.md

 ## 🚀 About Me

-- 📚 Researcher in Pure Mathematics & Graph Theory
+- 📚 Holder in Pure Mathematics & Graph Theory
 - 📊 Passionate about extracting insights from complex datasets
 - 🧠 Interested in Machine Learning, AI, and Data Science
 - 🌱 Continuously learning and building data-driven solutions